ibranova/Mod5-Project-LinkNYC-Engagement-Analysis/README.md

-# Mod5-Project-LinkNYC-Engagement-Analysis
+# LinkNYC Engagement Analysis
-Analyzing LinkNYC Wi-Fi kiosk usage data to uncover engagement, retention, and equity trends that support smarter ad placements and digital inclusion across New York City.
+LinkNYC Engagement Analysis examines how New Yorkers interact with the city’s free public Wi-Fi kiosks, known as LinkNYC.
+Using weekly usage and location data, this project uncovers patterns in engagement, activation, and retention to help the City’s Advertising and Partnerships Team optimize ad placements and sponsorship timing.
+The analysis highlights when and where kiosks attract the most engagement, revealing insights into usage behavior, seasonal trends, and digital equity gaps.